Redcar Central Station

 Redcar Central Station is a Grade II listed Victorian station and train shed built in c1860 for the extension coastwards of the Stockton-Darlington railway.
 It was last in use as a business centre which closed in 2013 and has not seen railway use since the late 1980s.

-Redcar and Cleveland Borough Council have agreed a long lease of the building from the Arch Company, a new organisation that purchased the majority of Network Rail's commercial properties in 2017.
+Redcar and Cleveland Borough Council have taken a long lease of the building from the Arch Company, a new organisation that purchased the majority of Network Rail's commercial properties in 2019.

 If you are interested in taking space in the building please contact Naylors Gavin Black on 0191 232 7030.